TayneB/Yetan-Chatbot-TayneB/Submission/planning/problem.md

 Output: Do you like plants and nature?
 Input: no
 Output: Me neither in honesty, but does the sound of playing music to inspire allies and confound foes please your ears?

+## t2 - fleshing out the magic path
+Input: George
+Output: Well met, George, I am here to help you decide your destiny within the world of Faerun or beyond.
+Are you familiar with Dungeons and Dragons 5th edition?
+Input: yes
+Output: Then we shall begin.
+Steel or magic?
+Input: magic
+Output: Do you like plants and nature?
+Input: no
+Output: Me neither in honesty, but does the sound of playing music to inspire allies and confound foes please your ears?
+Input: yes
+Output: The bard may be to your liking.
+They strum the grandest tunes enthralling the world to their charismatic whim.